seleneledain/forest_drought_forecasting/README.md

 The first step is to identify locations around Switzerland.
 In particular, we collect the center coordinates of scenes of 2.56km x 2.56 km that will then be called during Data Downloading.
 The approach here uses a shapefile of the forests in Switzerland, as well as some polygons that label droughts (obtained from Brun et al., 2020. https://doi.org/10.1111/gcb.15360).
 We want to ensure that we sample scenes containing drought events, as well as scenes across all the country.

+Reminder: by sampling N scenes you will be samoling > N data samples.
+For each pixel, multiple timeseries can be generateed too.

 **How to sample coordinates**
 1. Rasterise your shapefiles, reproject, and upsample to a 2.56km resolution where each pixel is a continuous value between 0-1 (e.g. proportion of forest contained in each pixel).
 Use `sampling/rasterise.py` and refer to `sampling/sampling.ipynb`.
 2. Sample scenes with containing drought labels